 Lawmakers are also expected to approve 17 new projects, including a "Wall of Tears" Holocaust memorial and the installation of traffic data collection cameras on county roadways.

-The vote on the capital plan — which is mostly financed through borrowing — is expected to pass in the coming months after the County Legislature postponed a vote set for Wednesday while they seek extra time to negotiate specific aspects of the plan, according to officials.
+The vote on the capital plan — mostly financed through borrowing — was postponed by the county legislature on Wednesday while lawmakers seek extra time to negotiate specific aspects of the plan, according to officials.

 Still, Democrats doubled down at a committee hearing last week and abstained from voting on supporting the plan until they review an updated proposal.

-"Our backing of the capital plan hinges on its ability to address the needs and projects that benefit all residents and communities, particularly first responders who, in some cases, have been waiting years for assistance from this administration," legislative minority leader Delia DeRiggi-Whitton (D-Glen Cove) wrote in a statement.
+"Our backing of the capital plan hinges on its ability to address the needs and projects that benefit all residents and communities, particularly first responders who, in some cases, have been waiting years for assistance from this administration," Legis.
+Delia DeRiggi-Whitton (D-Glen Cove), the legislature's minority leader, wrote in a statement.
 "We look forward to the administration filing an updated version with the changes we discussed over a week ago."

 Meanwhile, Nassau County government and legislative officials voiced their support for the proposed projects.